Saeedboushakra/eslint-plugin-007/README.md

 2. no-await-without-trycatch is to enforce Await expressions to be executed in a try-catch block.
 3. max-or-operators is to enforce single OR (||) operator inside an if statement.
 4. return-boolean is to enforce Direct return of boolean instead of true/false.
+5. catch_errors_naming is to enforce consistent naming for errors.